-Tips to Ace Android Interview
+Tips to Ace Android Interview in 2018

 Ryan Unger, co-founder and CTO of Punchkick Interactive, shared a few common interview questions for Android developers and the kind of answers he’s looking for.
 He also shared some general tips for mastering technical interviews.Here is an excerpt of it from Dice.